ChrisDuffley/stationPlaylist/readme.md

 If you are using Studio on a touchscreen computer running Windows 8 or later and have NVDA 2012.3 or later installed, you can perform some Studio commands from the touchscreen.
 First use three finger tap to switch to SPL mode, then use the touch commands listed above to perform commands.

+## Version 18.09.6-LTS

+* Requires NVDA 2018.3 or later.
+* In SAM Encoders, you can now use table navigation commands (Control+Alt+arrow keys) to review various encoder status information.
+* Fixed many instances of add-on messages spoken in English despite translated into other languages.

 ## Version 18.09.5-LTS

 * Initial support for StationPlaylist Studio 5.31.